michael-spencer31/NHL-Game-Simulator/README.md

-# NHL
+# NHL Game Simulator

-Java program that simulates an NHL game between 2 teams.
-Not finished.
+Java program that attempts to simulate the results of an NHL season between a number of teams.
+Still in early development.